Cephalopod: Embryology

 Cephalopod eggs span a large range of sizes, from 1 to 30 mm in diameter.
 The fertilised ovum initially divides to produce a disc of germinal cells at one pole, with the yolk remaining at the opposite pole.
 The germinal disc grows to envelop and eventually absorb the yolk, forming the embryo.
 The tentacles and arms first appear at the hind part of the body, where the foot would be in other molluscs, and only later migrate towards the head.

 The funnel of cephalopods develops on the top of their head, whereas the mouth develops on the opposite surface.
 The early embryological stages are reminiscent of ancestral gastropods and extant Monoplacophora.

 The shells develop from the ectoderm as an organic framework which is subsequently mineralized.
 In Sepia, which has an internal shell, the ectoderm forms an invagination whose pore is sealed off before this organic framework is deposited.

 Development

 The length of time before hatching is highly variable; smaller eggs in warmer waters are the fastest to hatch, and newborns can emerge after as little as a few days.
 Larger eggs in colder waters can develop for over a year before hatching.
 The process from spawning to hatching follows a similar trajectory in all species, the main variable being the amount of yolk available to the young and when it is absorbed by the embryo.

 Unlike most other molluscs, cephalopods do not have a morphologically distinct larval stage.
-Instead, the juveniles are known as paralarvae.
-They quickly learn how to hunt, using encounters with prey to refine their strategies.
+Instead, the juveniles of coleoids are known as paralarvae.
+Paralarvae have been observed only in members of the Octopoda and Teuthida (which constitutes the modern definition of Coleoidea).
+In contrast, hatchling nautili are not referred to by a specific technical term, as they resemble miniatures of the adults.
+Neonate cephalopods quickly learn how to hunt, using encounters with prey to refine their strategies.

 Growth in juveniles is usually allometric, whilst adult growth is isometric.